Step 8 of 1267% complete

 Attributes

-Attributes are key-value pairs that you can query on.
-Think of them like indexed columns.
+Attributes are key-value pairs you can filter on.
+They come in two flavors:

 Queries